Strangulation or Impeded Breathing Attorney in Phoenix, Arizona

 - Knowingly touched another person with the intent to injure, insult, or provoke that person

-- Felony Classification.
 Aggravated assault based on strangulation or suffocation and a domestic violence relationship is a Class 4 Felony and Domestic Violence Offense.
+But almost any of the other types of aggravated assault offenses can also be classified as a domestic violence offense if you have a domestic violence relationship.

 - by applying pressure to the throat or neck, or